Studying languages is increasingly important in the modern world and we have a long tradition of success in language learning.

 If you want to study languages at university, or to use them at work, having two languages at GCSE is a definite advantage.

-We teach grammar and also cover topics such as animals, holidays, house and family life, weather, travel and shopping.
 All four language skills – speaking, listening, reading and writing – are given equal importance.
 Oral work requires students to collaborate in pairs or small groups, preparing imaginative role plays and exciting dialogues.

 Written tasks initially demand short but accurate French, with the length and sophistication of the students’ output gradually increasing over time.